LeoGrin/PodcastSpeedup/README.md

 ## RSS feeds

+**UPDATE: Due to Anchor's API change, this feature is currently broken.
+You can still change the speaker speeds of an audio file (see below).**

 ### Suscribing
 Simply check [the list of available podcasts](https://github.com/LeoGrin/PodcastSpeedup/blob/master/RSS_links.txt) and suscribe to the one you want on your podcast app.
 For each podcast, the speeds of the speakers are equalized by